 Solenoid Function difference with Coil, Inductor, Electromagnet

-In many electrical and electronic devices, gadgets we used in our daily life, solenoids are used as an actuator, transducer, valve, etc. The solenoid also called a passive transducer because it can convert the electrical to mechanical energy.
+In many electrical and electronic devices, and gadgets we use in our daily lives, solenoids are used as an actuator, transducers, valves, etc. The solenoid is also called a passive transducer because it can convert electrical to mechanical energy.
 There are huge applications of solenoid in automation devices, equipment, gadgets, etc.

 What is Solenoid?

-A simple electrical conductor such as a wire in the shape of a spiral consisting of many loops is commonly called Coil or an electromagnetic coil.
-So, when taking a wire and wrap it in the shape of a spiral, round shape then it is called Coil.
+A simple electrical conductor such as a wire in the shape of a spiral consisting of many loops is commonly called a Coil or an electromagnetic coil.
+So, when taking a wire and wrapping it in the shape of a spiral, round shape then it is called Coil.

 Now, we provide an AC supply across that coil, now inductance will occur in that coil, and it will be called an Inductor.
-So a simple coil of wire connected with an AC supply is called Inductor.
+So a simple coil of wire connected to an AC supply is called an Inductor.

 Remember inductance occurs with AC supply only not with DC supply.